InteractiveAdvertisingBureau/Consent-String-SDK-JS/README.md

 // Set the global vendor list
-// You need to download and provide the vendor list yourself consentData.setGlobalVendorList(vendorList);
+// You need to download and provide the vendor list yourself
+// It can be found here - https://vendorlist.consensu.org/vendorlist.json
+consentData.setGlobalVendorList(vendorList);

 // Set the consent data